Business Adviser to a States Trading Asset

 The role of a Business Adviser is a voluntary one and is similar to a non-executive director but without the legal or fidiciary duties.

 At present, each board has one or two external Business Advisers.
-These are members of the public with commercial and board experience who are recruited to bring expertise, diversity of thinking and independent oversight.
-As a member of the Board, the Business Advisers help to challenge established practices and assumptions and to drive strong performance by the trading asset in line with its business plan objectives.
+They could be recruited from other businesses with the Trading Group or they could be members of the public with commercial and board experience.
+They bring expertise, diversity of thinking and independent oversight.
+As a member of the Board, the Business Advisers help to challenge established practices and assumptions and to drive strong performance by the business in line with its objectives.

 Responsibilities